Review of BoJack Horseman (2014)

 “Back in the ’90s, I was in a very famous TV show”, sings a rich actor to the end credits.
 Now his life is empty.
 As he puts it in season 6, episode 12, “I came from a broken home, and I used to feel like my whole life was an acting job, doing an impression of the people I saw on television, which was just a projection of a bunch of equally screwed-up writers and actors.”

 There are Bronze and Iron Age graves where archaeologists have found babies buried with sippy cups.
 Even in the ancient world, the fanciest cups were decorated with cute animal motifs.
-From Silly Symphonies (1929) to Peppa Pig (2004), stereotypical English-language cartoon productions showed similar cute animals, infused with anthropomorphism.
+From Silly Symphonies (1929) onwards, stereotypical English-language cartoon productions showed similar cute animals, infused with anthropomorphism.
 This is a potential source of comedy, mainly through incongruity and baseness.
 In the same way that viewers are expected to consider themselves superior to fools, they are expected to regard animals and animal people as inherently inferior.
 We laugh at those whom we believe to be so inferior.
-We find them silly.
+We call them silly.
 For more on this topic, read Steve Baker’s Picturing the Beast (1993).

 Anthropomorphic animals make up about half the characters of BoJack Horseman, a sitcom-drama hybrid.
-The species are mostly what you expect in barnyards and zoos, hence in children’s culture: Large, familiar mammals, including a blue-whale news anchor.
+The species are mostly what people in the USA had around them in barnyards and zoos before Henry Bergh and the ASPCA.
 The exceptions, such as a maggot mortician, are the same size.
 As an afterthought, the exceptions gradually expand to less famous species like a star-nosed mole in season 3.
 Moles are in the category of wild mammals, which constituted about 0.3% of animal biomass in 2018.
 The maggot mortician is an arthropod, a larger category in real life, but a smaller category on the show, used only for a one-scene joke.
 Thus the characters represent neither human society nor nature.
 Like a toddler’s picture book, or a Bronze-Age sippy cup, or Zoo City (2010), the show is not a picture of life.

-No non-anthropomorphic animals are ever shown.
-Like Damekko Doubutsu (2005), the show meets one definition of a fable: The one where non-human animals speak and act like humans to teach a lesson.
-BoJack himself is a horse.
-The creators try to do something with that, but it never pans out.
-For example, there’s a horseshoe in the title card, something BoJack does not wear.
+There’s a horseshoe in the title card.
+BoJack, a horse, does not wear horseshoes.
 In season 1, the Rolling Stones play “Wild Horses”, a song that has no meaningful relationship with the themes of the show.
 Season 3 has a free-roaming herd of wild horses breaking BoJack’s despair, but he never goes to talk to them.
 Season 6 has a Puritan Christian “Horsey” religion in “Old Town Horseberg”, used to suggest that horses have some cultural or even ethnic identity from which BoJack has been estranged as a reason for and/or symptom of his emotional problems.
 All of these ideas are discarded as soon as they appear on screen.
-Not being interested, the writers don’t stick with any of it.

-The writers do display a certain level of reflexivity about the use of animals, but this is below the ceiling of Family Guy (1999).
+Although there is no reason why the main character is a horse, the writers display a certain level of reflexivity about their use of animals in general.
+This reflexivity is below the ceiling of Family Guy (1999).
 The surname “Horseman” recalls Carl Barks shit like the domestic servants “Beakley” and “Duckworth” in DuckTales (1990), in addition to being a pun: A man who is a horse, not a rider.
 His non-human friends have stereotypical pet names and are not pets.
 At the high-water mark of reflexivity, in season 6, episode 3, a sports team has a “baby human” mascot nearly drinking poison in a pregame routine to indicate that the extended altriciality of real human babies has become a racist joke among fictional non-human people.
 This is in spite of the fact that some non-human babies on the show—notably Ruthie—are equally inept and slow-growing.

-Most people who make a show about silly animals will avoid thinking about how it all works.
-To their credit, the writers of this show thought about the food web.
+Most people who make a show about silly animals, with puns in place of a fable’s symbolism, will avoid thinking about how it all works.
+For example, on Peppa Pig (2004), some animals are anthropomorphic and some are not.
+On BoJack, they are all anthropomorphic.
+To their credit, the writers of this show also thought about the food web.
 In season 1, episode 7, a cow waitress publicly pumps milk from her human breast to serve a customer.
 It’s wearisome to her, not like the joyful animism of “Goopy Geer” (1932).
-In season 2, episode 5, the writers go further and attempt the vertiginous nihilism of Rick and Morty (2013) by showing anthropomorphic chickens that are purposely brain-damaged from birth by the meat industry and would otherwise have human-level intelligence.
+In season 2, episode 5, the writers go further and attempt the vertiginous nihilism of Rick and Morty (2013) by showing anthropomorphic chickens purposely brain-damaged from birth by the meat industry.
+They would otherwise have had human-level intelligence.
 Season 4, episode 11, implies fish are more crudely caught and killed en masse: “Those fish do not like being canned”, says a cannery worker.
 This is not the mere absurdity of a plum pudding complaining about being cut up in Through the Looking-Glass, and What Alice Found There (1871).
 Instead, it’s the callous grotesquerie of Nekojiru Gekijou (1999), with even stronger internal contradictions.

-Compare J. R. R. Tolkien, who gave a straight answer to the question “What if there were elves?”
-For a more direct comparison, try Alan Moore.
-In his 1982 run of Marvelman, Moore took superheroes—an established and stale motif created for children—and remade them for adults through good worldbuilding.
-Moore gave a straight answer to the question “What if there were supermen?”
-From his ingenuity, sincerity and effort came decades and decades of massively more successful and more interesting genre productions.
+J. R. R. Tolkien gave a straight answer to the question “What if there were elves?”
+His sincerity cemented genre fantasy, ultimately pushing it into the cultural mainstream.
+Alan Moore, in his 1982 run of Marvelman, gave a straight answer to the question “What if there were supermen?”
+He took superheroes—a stale motif created for children—and remade them for adults through good worldbuilding.
+From Moore’s ingenuity and effort came decades and decades of superhero narratives that were more interesting and more successful than the schlock that had come before.
 It was the same again with Urobuchi Gen’s Puella Magi Madoka Magica (2011), which reinvigorated the magical girl children’s genre for adults by giving straight answers to the questions posed by that genre.
 The writers of BoJack do that with the food web, but they shun the follow-up questions because bad worldbuilding is consistent with the silliness that Steve Baker identified in typical depictions of animals.
-As in “Along Flirtation Walk” (1935) or Happy Feet (2006), the animals on the show are only intended to be funny, as they might have been to a Bronze-Age baby.
+As in “Along Flirtation Walk” (1935) or Happy Feet (2006), the animals on this show are only intended to be funny, as they might have been to a Bronze-Age baby.
 The work doesn’t even rise to the level of Charlotte’s Web (1973) or the folktale logic and dark psychology of “Iguana Girl” (1992), a metaphor for post-partum psychosis and resentment of one’s own child using anthropomorphic animals.

 BoJack thus gets stuck imitating Fritz the Cat (1972), dumbly pointing to absurd details in children’s culture as it was manufactured 100 years earlier, long after subversion of that culture entered the mainstream and even though it isn’t relevant to the subject matter.
 The writers achieve irony when, in the second season, the horse camps it up on set instead of acting, because he’s nervous.
 That’s called coward camp.
 It’s appropriate here because the creator of the show similarly chose stereotypical anthropomorphism to tell his story about self-loathing and psychological toxicity, as if he was afraid that he could not succeed with sincere effort.
 I think the writers meant for all their work to seem potentially ironic in that way.
-In their best moments, they own the heavier aspects of their work, but they did not dare to dwell.
+They were too cowardly to frame the drama appropriately.
 They did not make their world self-consistent or follow logic as Tolkien, Moore and Urobuchi did in their respective genres, or as H. G. Wells did writing about Doctor Moreau, or as Hagio Moto did with her “Iguana Girl”.
+BoJack does not follow through.
+Its inconsistencies pile right up, as a gag.

 Fans of the show, such as Ngofeen Mputubwele interviewing writer Shauna McGarry on The New Yorker Radio Hour (2021-12-14), praise the fact that actions on the show have consequences.
-That’s true, and it’s a good feature of any show whether it’s live action or not, but only actions have consequences.
+That’s true, and it’s a good feature of any show, but only actions have consequences.
 Meanwhile, the world is left broken as a gag.
-It’s as if some idiot producer had decided that They Shoot Horses Don’t They?
+It’s as if an idiot producer had decided that They Shoot Horses Don’t They?
 (1969) had to be a cartoon with talking horses, just in case the public would think the story was too dark.
-Fortunately, there’s a stylishness to the presentation that surpasses Harvey Birdman, Attorney at Law (2000) and a spate of more outré post-South Park cartoons from the preceding cohort.
-Will Arnett is good in the title role, and most importantly, there are stand-out episodes where the writers challenge themselves to focus on something more interesting than show-business follies and wacky hijinks.
-That could and should have been the whole show.
+Fortunately, there’s a stylishness to the presentation that surpasses Harvey Birdman, Attorney at Law (2000) and a spate of more outré post-South Park cartoons from the preceding age cohort.
+Will Arnett is good in the title role.
+Importantly, there are stand-out episodes where the writers challenge themselves to focus on something more interesting than show-business follies and hijinks.
 There’s a lot of talent in it, but its popularity and critical acclaim are a measure of alienation from both nature and the barnyard.

 References here: March Comes in Like a Lion (2016), “Kanini & Kanino” (2018), Dorohedoro (2020), Tear Along the Dotted Line (2021), “Then Lost is Truth that Can’t be Won” (2022).